 In a perfect world

-We prefer to keep the sites we produce free of workarounds that address obscure rendering issues in specific browsers.
-But even some major browsers have CSS bugs, or deficiencies, and some businesses must support users of browsers that were developed before today’s standards were published.
-We assess each client’s audience and needs when planning our code approach.
-We take the time to understand the business at hand and adopt appropriate approaches most likely to ensure a smooth development process and a reliable, effective result.
+We assess a client’s audience when planning our code approach.
+We take the time to understand the business at hand, then adopt appropriate approaches to ensure a smooth development process and reliable, effective results.

 External Design’s approach